DHRI-Curriculum/NLTK_DHRI/lessons.md

 print(porter_stemmer.stem('abandonment'))
 ```

 Still not perfect, but a bit better.
-How to choose between stemming and lemmatizing?
+So the question is, how to choose between stemming and lemmatizing?
 As many things in text analysis, that depends.
+The best way to go is experimenting, seeing the results and chosing the one that better fits your goals.

-As a general rule, stemming is faster while lemmatizing is more accurate.
+As a general rule, stemming is faster while lemmatizing is more accurate (but not always, as we just saw).
 For academics, usually the choice goes for the latter.

-Anyway, let's stem our text:
+Anyway, let's stem our text with the Porter Stemmer:

 ```python
 t1_porter = []